 - FCA Regulated

-How to Apply for a Payday Loan?
+How to Apply for Payday Loans?
 Read our Step-by-step Guide:

-First and foremost, you will need to do some digging to find a trusted payday loan lender that meets your needs.
-This should include a lender that is willing to consider your credit standing, but most importantly, a lender that is transparent with its fees.
-While the UK now has a cap on the amount of interest that you can pay on your loan, you should still try to find a lender with the most competitive rates.
+First and foremost, you will need to do some digging to find trusted payday loans lenders that meet your needs.
+This should include a direct lender that is willing to consider your credit record, but most importantly, a lender that is transparent with its fees.
+While the UK now has a cap on the amount of interest that you can pay on your loan, you should still try to find a direct lender with the most competitive rates.

-You also need to ensure that the lender is UK based, and registered with the FCA (Financial Conduct Authority) as an approved lender.
+You also need to ensure that the lender is UK based, and registered and regulated by the Financial Conduct Authority (FCA) as an approved lender.
 If they aren’t, the lender is potentially operating in an illegal manner.
-Nevertheless, to help you along the way, at the bottom of this guide we have listed three of the best payday loan providers currently in the market – so be sure to check them out.
+Nevertheless, to help you along the way, at the bottom of this guide we have listed three of the best payday loans currently in the market – so be sure to check them out.

 Step 2: Start the application process

-Once you have found a suitable payday loan lender, you will then need to start the application process.
-Don’t forget, the vast majority of lenders allow you to complete this online, so you can proceed via your desktop or mobile device with ease.
+Once you have found a suitable loan lender such as Peachy which we have detailed screenshots for through this guide, you will then need to start the application process.
+Don’t forget, the vast majority of payday loans allow you to complete this online, so you can proceed via your desktop or mobile device with ease if you would like.
 Initially, you will need to enter the amount that you wish to borrow, alongside your next payday.
-For example, if you are looking to borrow £200, and you next receive your monthly salary on October 30th, this is the information that you need to enter.
+For example, if you are looking to borrow 500£, and you next receive your monthly salary on October 30th, this is the information that you need to enter.

 Step 3: Enter your personal and financial information